hmunye/konsider/docs/design_and_architecture.md

 - Revocation Gap: The 10-15-minute polling interval introduces a brief window before revoked tokens are fully inactive, allowing limited use if compromised
 - Database/Memory Management: As more tokens are stored in the cache and database, memory and storage usage grows.
 Periodic pruning of inactive tokens might be required

-##### Token Pruning Strategy:
-To manage cache memory and database efficiency, unused tokens are periodically pruned based on their activity:

-1. Pruning Condition: Tokens with an `updated_at` timestamp older than the expiration period (e.g, 24 hours) are considered inactive and are eligible for deletion
-2. Scheduled Pruning Job: During each database polling cycle, inactive tokens are deleted to optimize storage and memory

 ### HTTPS:
 Both frontend and backend will be served over HTTPS, securing data transmissions between the client, frontend, and API